-With one of the strongest sandwich games around and a diverse array of casual neighborhood spots, Philly is an eating destination even for diners on a budget.
-It would be impossible to name all of the cheap eats that keep this city running, but to start, here are 23 of the best bets for tacos, falafel, burgers, noodles, fried chicken, and much more.Read More
+With one of the strongest sandwich games around and a diverse array of casual neighborhood spots, Philly is an eating destination even — and sometimes especially — for diners on a budget.
+It would be impossible to name all of the most affordable dishes that keep this city running, but to start, here are 20 of the best bets for tacos, falafel, burgers, banh mi, jerk chicken, and much, much more.Read More

 Great deals on tacos, pho, falafel, fried chicken, roast pork sandwiches, tomato pie, and more